Kalat, Balochistan: Population

-The population is mostly Muslim (97 percent), with a Hindu population of three percent.
-In addition, there are some Hindu Hindkowan merchants who have settled in Kalat.
+The population is mostly Muslim (97 percent), with a Hindu population of three percent, out of which many are Hindkowan merchants who regard Kalat as their homeland.

 Kalat Kali Temple

 There is a Hindu temple devoted to Kali.
 On 21 December 2010, the 82 year old chief-priest was abducted in what was reported as part of increasingly routine targeting of minority Hindus in the province.
+The Kali Temple of Kalat is located at the foot of the ancient city fort of Kalat state.
+This temple was built before the arrival of Islam in South Asia.